RetroPie/RetroPie-Docs/docs/Scraper.md

 Make sure to update to the latest version of Retropie-Setup script if you're missing any options mentioned below!

 ### Using Scraper

+Scraper is started from inside the Retropie Setup Menu.
+Navigate to **Manage Packages** > **Manage Optional Packages** and select scraper.
+You will navigate to the **Choose an option for scraper** window.
+Select option C **Configuration / Options**.
+It will take you to the window shown below and allow you to run/configure the various functions of the scraper.

 <img src="https://raw.githubusercontent.com/UncleRus/__crap/master/sselph_scraper_shot.png" width="550">

 - **Scrape All Systems:** This will scrape all the systems the scraper supports